Want to know more? Get a tree surgery insurance quote and we’ll be in touchGet a quote

-Here’s a little more on our insurance for tree surgeons:
+Here’s a little more on our tree surgeon insurance policies:

 As a tree surgeon, you’re likely to be working in public places.
 With this in mind, we can offer liability packages which cover you for claims made against you by members of the public, clients and even by your employees, should you be seen by law to be negligent.
 If you’re unsure as to what is meant by ‘liability’, read our guide to liability.